Male Community Reentry Program

 The Male Community Reentry Program (MCRP) is a voluntary program for eligible males who have two years or less of their prison sentence left to serve.
 This allows eligible people committed to state prison to serve the end of their sentences in the community, in lieu of confinement in state prison.
 MCRP is facilitated by the Division of Rehabilitative Programs (DRP).

 Launched in 2015, MCRP is designed to provide a range of community-based, rehabilitative services that assist with substance use disorder, mental health care, medical care, employment, education, housing, family reunification, and social support.
 MCRP assists participants to successfully reenter the community from prison and contributes to reduced recidivism by using community-based rehabilitative services.
 Rehabilitative services may include guidance and support, family reunification, community resources, education, employment, health care services, recovery groups, and housing.

 MCRP is located in the following counties:

 - Butte (Multi-County: Tehama, Nevada, Colusa, Glenn, Sutter, Placer and Yuba)

 - Kern County

 - San Diego County

-Individuals are eligible to participate up to 365 days, but no less than 30 days, before their Earliest Possible Release Date (EPRD).
+Individuals are eligible to participate up to two years, but no less than 60 days, before their Earliest Possible Release Date (EPRD).

 The ineligibility criteria are as follows: